emilienschultz/activetigger/README.md

 [Presentation of ActiveTigger 🇫🇷](https://emilienschultz.github.io/activetigger-presentation/#/title-slide)

-## Install the app
+## Run the app with Docker (recommended)

-The app is built on a client/API architecture :

-- the server runs an API with FastAPI
-- the client is in [React](https://reactjs.org/)
+If you don't already have it installed, install docker first.

 Clone the repository